Embakasi: Economy

 Kenya Airways has its head office in Embakasi.
 African Express Airways has its head office on the grounds of Jomo Kenyatta International Airport in Embakasi.
 JetLink Express has its head office in the Freight Complex in Embakasi.

 Transport

-Embakasi is the location of an Inland Container Depot popular known as the dry port.
+Embakasi is the location of an Inland Container Depot popularly known as the dry port.
 Embakasi contains the bulk of the Nairobi portion of the Nairobi-Mombasa Highway.
 The Mombasa-Nairobi Standard Gauge Railway has a cargo station at Embakasi.

 In 2010, a passenger railway branchline was proposed from Embakasi to Jomo Kenyatta International Airport to relieve overcrowding on the adjacent road.

 As of 2022, a low-frequency, unidirectional commuter service was available from the Embakasi SGR station.

 2011 petrol fire

 In September 2011 at least 75 people burned to death after a petrol fire broke out in the division.
 The fire started when a fuel tank at a depot belonging to the Kenya Pipeline Company, spilled fuel into an open sewer running through Embakasi.
 Residents tried to scoop up fuel from the burst pipe and sewer, and were burned when the petrol ignited after someone threw a cigarette butt into the sewer.